Loading

 What is shadow IT?

-Shadow IT is the use of apps, tools, accounts, or devices that haven't been approved or reviewed by your IT team.
-It's usually driven by convenience, not intent, but it creates gaps in visibility and security.
+Shadow IT is the use of apps, tools, accounts or devices that haven't been approved or reviewed by your IT team.
+It is usually driven by convenience rather than intent but it creates gaps in visibility and security.

 Why is password reuse between personal and work accounts risky?

 When a personal account is compromised in a data breach elsewhere, attackers automatically test those same credentials against business systems.
-This is credential stuffing, and it's one of the most common ways work accounts are accessed without authorization.
-Using a unique password for every account, managed through a password manager, is the straightforward fix.
+This is credential stuffing and it is one of the most common ways work accounts are accessed without authorization.
+Using a unique password for every account managed through a password manager is the straightforward fix.

 Article summary: Passwords are the most common entry point for business data breaches and complexity rules or standard MFA still leave credential theft on the table.
 Passkeys are phishing-resistant by design and now supported across every major platform.
 A phased passkey migration reduces your attack surface, cuts IT support overhead and replaces the most exploited vulnerability in your security stack without disrupting daily work.